 Emergency Credit Balance

-The amount of Emergency Credit available to the Consumer after it has been activated by the Consumer.
+The amount of Emergency Credit available to the Consumer after it has been activated.

 Event Log

 A log capable of storing one hundred UTC date and time stamped entries of non-security related information for diagnosis and auditing, arranged as a circular buffer such that when full, further writes shall cause the oldest entry to be overwritten.